-JuiceFS supports caching metadata in kernel and client memory (i.e. JuiceFS processes) to improve metadata access performance.
+JuiceFS supports caching metadata both in kernel and in client memory (i.e. JuiceFS processes) to improve metadata access performance.

-Three kinds of metadata can be cached in kernel: attributes (attribute), file entries (entry) and directory entries (direntry).
-The cache timeout can be controlled by the following mount options:
+There are three kinds of metadata which can be cached in kernel: attribute, entry and directory.
+The TTL of them can be specified by the following mount options:

---attr-cache value attributes cache timeout in seconds (default: 1)
+--attr-cache value attributes cache TTL in seconds (default: 1)

---entry-cache value file entry cache timeout in seconds (default: 1)
+--entry-cache value file entry cache TTL in seconds (default: 1)

---dir-entry-cache value dir entry cache timeout in seconds (default: 1)
+--dir-entry-cache value dir entry cache TTL in seconds (default: 1)

-JuiceFS caches attributes, file entries, and directory entries in kernel for 1 second by default to improve lookup and getattr performance.
-When clients on multiple nodes are using the same file system, the metadata cached in kernel will only be expired by time.
-That is, in an extreme case, it may happen that node A modifies the metadata of a file (e.g.,
+Attribute, entry and directories are cached for 1 second by default, this speeds up lookup and getattr operations.
+When clients on multiple nodes are sharing the same file system, the metadata cached in kernel will only expire by TTL.
+So in edge cases, it's possible that metadata modifications (e.g.,

-chown) and accesses it through node B without immediately seeing the update.
-Of course, when the cache expires, all nodes will eventually be able to see the changes made by A.
+chown) on node A cannot be seen immediately on node B. Nevertheless, all nodes will eventually be able to see the changes made by A after cache expiration.

 This feature requires JuiceFS >= 0.15.2